Frumpy9/homieDl/README.md

 ## How it works
 1. Each CSV row is converted into a search query composed of the artist, track name, and optionally the album name.
-2. `yt-dlp` searches YouTube using `ytsearch1:<query>` to grab the best match.
+2. `yt-dlp` searches **YouTube Music** using `ytmusicsearch1:<query>` (or regular YouTube with `ytsearch1:<query>` if you opt in to `--search-provider youtube`) to grab the best match.
-3. The best audio stream is downloaded; by default it is converted to MP3 via FFmpeg.
+3. The best audio stream is downloaded and converted to MP3 via FFmpeg by default.
+4. Metadata (title, artist, album when available) and the YouTube Music thumbnail are embedded into the output file so your library software can identify each track.

 ## Example
 ```